amoe/acceleratedcpp/exercise-notes.md

 median takes arguments by values.  modify to pass iterator.
 However it can't be a const iterator because we need to modify the vector.

+What would you expect the performance impact to be?
+We just avoid an O(n) copy.

+10:42         amoe > In the book "Accelerated C++" they ask you to write a 'median()' function that operates on iterators rather than taking a vector.
+They ask "if we did so, what would you expect
+                     the performance impact to be?"
+What would the answer to this question be?
+My answer would be that the iterator version avoids an O(n) copy of the vector, do you think that's correct?
+10:45    causative > no, you wouldn't copy the vector, you'd pass it by reference or pointer 10:46         amoe > causative: They explicitly contrast it to a version with signature "double median(vector<double> v)" 10:47        ville > causative: but then it wouldn't be a function taking a vector 10:48        ville > amoe: and yes you would be correct 10:48         amoe > ok, I was just wondering if there was anything more to say in answer to that question 10:49    causative > well, what operations are you allowed to do on these iterators?  at some point you're going to need to partially sort the array to find the median efficiently
+10:50    causative > so you'd end up having to either modify or copy the vector 10:50    causative > median-of-medians?
+10:52    causative > I believe the runtime of median-of-medians would be substantially more than the time needed to make a copy
+10:53    causative > er, hang on, median of medians is only an approximate median anyway.
+I believe to find the actual median you need to actually sort
+10:53    causative > (partially)
+10:56    causative > e.g. you could do a quicksort-like algorithm where you only continue the sort on the side of the pivot where the median might reside
+10:56         tane > causative, it's called "quickselect" :)
+11:01    causative > if you don't copy the array you'd end up using the iterators for random access instead of iteration 11:02    causative > which doesn't seem idiomatic 11:02    causative > so I think you shouldn't do it that way 11:14      rindolf > causative: there is an O(N) median algorithm on an unsorted array 11:15    causative > yeah it's quickselect